12 Best Character Reference Letter Samples (Written for Friend)

 State your relationship with the candidate

 The next step is to start the letter by stating your relationship with the applicant.
-At this point, you can declare how long you have known the candidate or in what capacity you interact or have interacted with the applicant.
+At this point, you can declare how long you have known the candidate or in what capacity you have interacted with the applicant.
 Use a few lines to declare this information and let the recipient know the exact applicant you are referring to.

 I’m writing this reference letter as a colleague and friend to Ms. Victoria Bells for the secretary position at BlinkIn Associates.
 I’ve known Victoria for five years now, and she is a devoted employee who would excellently fill the position at your company.

-State applicant’s character
+The state applicant’s character

 Once it is clear who is being recommended and the relationship you have with the candidate, you can proceed to highlight desirable personal traits (character) that make them suitable candidates for the job.
 State at least one or two qualities.
 As much as possible, try to align the qualities or traits with the job specifications.
 The given traits should be relevant to the position the candidate is applying for.